UPPMAX/HPC-python/docs/prereqs.rst

 Coding
 ------

-- Basic knowledge of the languages used the different days.
+- Basic knowledge of Python.
 - We won't test your skills though.
-- Rather you will learn to understand the ecosystems and navigations for the the different languages on a HPC cluster.
+- Rather you will learn to understand the ecosystems and navigations for using Python on a HPC cluster.

 See below for links to useful material if you need a refresher before the course.